RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 It was electrical interference from the spark plugs as it happened under high load.
 Mike's solution was he would need a pile of microprocessors and change them after each run.
 We asked him which glove he put on first before he ran...left or right.
 All he had to do was alter that order and the bike would run.
 That went over well.
 We drove back to LA made some additional changes on the input programming circuits and drove right back up to Boise...that's 1800 miles driving with no sleep and insisted the bike be re-wired to get the plug / ignition wires away from our electronics.

-To this day more than two decades later the bike still runs and Mike still believes you have to change the "chips" after each run.
+To this day more than two decades later the bike still starts and runs (retired) and Mike still believes you have to change the "chips" after each run.
 No...It was the gloves.

 The bike held a 1997 Bonneville record for about 20 years.
 The 104" motor died when the Carrillo rods broke and a 93" ex Bob George (donated) Streamliner motor was inserted.